Triston Casas Player Props: Red Sox vs. Mets

-On Friday, Triston Casas (.417 on-base percentage in past 10 games, 78 points above season-long percentage) and the Boston Red Sox face the New York Mets, whose starting pitcher will be Kodai Senga.
+On Saturday, Triston Casas (.417 on-base percentage in past 10 games, 78 points above season-long percentage) and the Boston Red Sox face the New York Mets, whose starting pitcher will be Max Scherzer.
 First pitch is at 7:10 PM ET.

-He had a hitless performance in his most recent game (0-for-2) against the Athletics.
+He had a hitless showing in his previous game (0-for-2) against the Athletics.

 Triston Casas Game Info & Props vs. the Mets